 Multiple communication channel support ensures resiliency through voice notification and SMS messaging in the event of internet connectivity issues.

 Carmel, IN, a city of approximately 90,000, is a leader in wastewater treatment.
 Recognized years ago for its progressive implementation of a BioPasteur process for its biosolids, over the past four years the city has modernized the wastewater treatment plant’s control and communication system.

 Previously, the city’s water department used an aging dial-out system with paging and analog voice calls to alert staff when its 12-MGD wastewater plant equipment or one of 22 lift stations went into alarm mode.
 That changed when the city upgraded to a SCADA and remote monitoring system for in-app and SMS alerts.

 The utilities department currently operates two staffed shifts on weekdays and one on weekends, with the late-night hours being unstaffed.
 In-plant alarms are routed to plant staff, lift station alarms go to lift station personnel, and a variety of miscellaneous alarms are sent to numerous other people, depending on the alarm type and severity.

 Additionally, the system saves time and money because of improved efficiency in response, both during and after regular work hours.
 “Our response time has improved because we can let people know specifically what the alarm is and in what status condition.
-No one has to go to our monitoring computers to see the alarms and where they are,” Rhodes added.
+No one has to go to our monitoring computers to see the alarms and where they are,” Buhmann added.

 1 Swallow, Kristina, “Future-proofing infrastructure often means going back to basics,” McKinsey & Company, January 14, 2019.